davidgfnet/superfw-docs/content/docs/install/flash.md

 Copy both the SuperFW firmware file (`superfw-sd.fw` or `superfw-lite.fw`) and the DS flash tool (`superfw-flasher.nds`) to the SD card.
 Insert it in your Slot-1 cartridge.
 Load both carts in their respective slots and boot your DS in DS-mode.

-⚠️ Please ensure that you *do not* own a Supercard Rumble, they are *not* supported.
+⚠️ Please ensure that you have a *compatible cart* and you are flashing *the correct firmware*.

 #### Install